TheAlgorithms/Python/README.md

 **Vigenère cipher** is a method of encrypting alphabetic text by using a series of **interwoven Caesar ciphers** based on the letters of a keyword.
 It is **a form of polyalphabetic substitution**.<br>
 The Vigenère cipher has been reinvented many times.
 The method was originally described by Giovan Battista Bellaso in his 1553 book La cifra del.
 Sig.
 Giovan Battista Bellaso; however, the scheme was later misattributed to Blaise de Vigenère in the 19th century, and is now widely known as the "Vigenère cipher".<br>
-Though the cipher is easy to understand and implement, for three centuries it resisted all attempts to break it; this earned it the description **le chiffre indéchiffrable**(French for 'the indecipherable cipher').
+Though the cipher is easy to understand and implement, for three centuries it resisted all attempts to break it; this earned it the description **le Chiffre indéchiffrable**(French for 'the indecipherable cipher').
 Many people have tried to implement encryption schemes that are essentially Vigenère ciphers.
 Friedrich Kasiski was the first to publish a general method of deciphering a Vigenère cipher in 1863.

 ###### Source: [Wikipedia](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)